LivInTheLookingGlass/Euler/docs/src/c/lib/macros.rst

 .. c:macro:: max(a, b)
              min(a, b)

-    If these were not already defined, this header makes them
+    If these were not already defined, this header makes them.

+.. c:macro:: swap(x, y)

+    Swap the names of two variables of the same type.

 .. c:macro:: likely(x)
              unlikely(x)